A bright and sunny orange smoothie made with fresh oranges, a touch of honey, and a squeeze of lemon. It’s a quick and easy drink to start the day.

-The other morning, during Feynman’s first nap of the day, I whizzed up a frothy, sweet smoothie that reminded me of the orange push-up pops I loved so much as a kid.
+The other morning, I whizzed up a frothy, sweet orange smoothie that reminded me of the orange push-up pops I loved so much as a kid.
 Delivered by the neighborhood ice cream man, the creamy orange ice cream melted faster than I could slurp leaving my hands sticky sweet and most of my summer wardrobe stained with orange.
 And this smoothie is sort of like that except you make it yourself, drink it from a glass, and enjoy it for breakfast.

-It’s a simple concoction requiring only five ingredients from the store, plus some ice.
-There’s no new-age add ins, like chia seeds, or flaxseed or any other seed that one might confuse with birdseed.
-There’s nothing green in it, although I’m not opposed to a handful of spinach in a breakfast drink for added nutrition, but for this orange smoothie I kept it simple.
-Besides, the orange push-up pops of my childhood didn’t have spinach in them.
-Maybe they do now?
-I wouldn’t be surprised.Print
+It’s a simple concoction requiring only five ingredients plus some ice.
+There are no new-age add-ins, like chia seeds, or flaxseed or any other seed that one might confuse with birdseed.
+There’s nothing green in it (although I’m not opposed to a handful of spinach in a breakfast drink for added nutrition).
+I kept it simple for this orange smoothie, but, like most recipes, it’s open to changes so feel free to tweak it and make it your own.

 I can’t find the inspiration for this smoothie.
 I stumbled across it online and forgot to bookmark it, so now it’s lost forever in the ether.
 I remember what struck me was the absence of yogurt.
 Most smoothies these days seem to call for it, but the recipe I found called for half and half.
 Scandalous!
 Having lost track of the recipe, I played around a few times with a combination of fresh orange segments, lemon juice, honey, and half & half finally settling on this final version here.
 I prefer a thinner smoothie because I hate a thick one that moves slowly down the glass only to suddenly speed up and smack me in the face, so consider that when you make it.
 Like most recipes, it’s open to changes so feel free to tweak it and make it your own.